 - Shared file password protection capabilities

-- Secure access methods like 2-factor authentication
+- Secure access methods like 2-factor authentication or adaptive authentication

 Finally, you want your file sharing application to be as accessible as possible for any user who needs it, without sacrificing security.

 In the M-File survey mentioned earlier, 86% of respondents said they often struggle to find the information needed to do their job.

 This can waste a lot of time and energy that could be put to use elsewhere.
 Therefore, it should be as easy as possible to find the files needed — which is why features like a search bar are so handy.

 For instance, monday.com’s file view offers an excellent example of how a quality service makes files easy to find:

 Notice how the search bar, sorting feature, and filtering are just a few of the ways monday.com allows you to track down files.

 Team members should be able to access the file sharing software from anywhere, hence our earlier recommendation for a cloud application.
 File sharing applications with mobile apps or intuitive mobile websites are a priority.

 4 key features to look for in your file sharing program

 Keeping your internal documents safe and secure while collaborating is a top priority.